google/starlark-go/doc/impl.md

 accurate cross-reference documentation.

-In addition, the resolver validates all variable names, classifying them as references to builtin, global, local, or free variables.
+In addition, the resolver validates all variable names, classifying them as references to universal, global, local, or free variables.
 Local and free variables are mapped to a small integer, allowing the evaluator to use an efficient (flat) representation for the environment.